DimitrisJim/zoot/README.md

     should warn about this.
  6. Allow running things for more than one file at a time.
  7. Have it watch for file changes in the CPython repo and automatically automatically open a PR for the changes on my local fork of RustPython.
 After reviewing the changes I can push it back upstream.
+Use submodules for this?